xHector1337/wifi_bruteforce/README.md

 # wifi_bruteforce

-I made this code to increase my python skills and <h2>for education!</h2> It was fun.
+I made this code to increase my python skills and <big>for education!</big> It was fun.
 Thanks and goodbye.

 Requirements are:
 pywifi